cljoly/rusqlite_migration/README.md

 ## Active Users

 This crate is actively used in a number of projects.
-You can find up to date list of those on:
+You can find up-to-date list of those on:

 * [crates.io](https://crates.io/crates/rusqlite_migration/reverse_dependencies) / [lib.rs](https://lib.rs/crates/rusqlite_migration/rev)
 * [GitHub’s list of dependent repositories](https://github.com/cljoly/rusqlite_migration/network/dependents?dependent_type=REPOSITORY)